RE Lesson Ideas

 Mission Impossible?
 Some ideas for using the story of Moses who was commissioned to 'Let my People Go' as a basis to explore courage and faith.
 Click on the picture above to get the pdf.

-A simple worksheet looking at excerpts from some of the Queen's Christmas messages.
+A simple worksheet looking at quotes from the Queen over the years about her Christian faith.
 If you were giving a message to our country, what would you say?
-Click on the picture above to get the pdf.
+Click on the picture of the Queen to get the pdf.